lorniu/pdd.el/README.md

-  :RETRY   - Number of retry attempts on timeout :PROXY   - Proxy used by current http request (string or function) :QUEUE   - Semaphore object used to limit concurrency (async only) :VERBOSE - Display extra informations like headers when request, boolean/function
+  :RETRY   - Number of retry attempts on timeout :PROXY   - Proxy used by current http request (string or function) :QUEUE   - Semaphore object used to limit concurrency (async only) :COOKIE-JAR - An object used to manage http cookies :VERBOSE - Display extra informations like headers when request, boolean/function

 Returns: